macOS-DevGuides/HelpBookDemo/README.md

 # 🧭 macOS Help Book Example (macOS 15+)

+Apple's Help mechanism allows you to embed documentation in your app with virtually no additional code.
+However, the internal sytems are very finnicky and rather poorly documented.
+Apple's own [documentation for Help Books](https://developer.apple.com/library/archive/documentation/Carbon/Conceptual/ProvidingUserAssitAppleHelp/authoring_help/authoring_help_book.html) has not been updated since 2013, but the concepts still apply in this SwiftUI application developed for macOS 15 in 2025.

+There are two main challenges related to using Apple's Help system:
+- The system relies heavily on hidden and undocumented registration mechanisms, which are tightly linked to bundle identifiers;  changing a bundle id after a help book is registered can lead to unexpected behaviour that may be difficult to diagnose and rectify.
+- The Help system is very stubborn with caching of Help content.
+There are several undocumented cache locations that must be manually cleared for new Help content to display properly.

 This project demonstrates:
 - A working `.help` bundle integrated into an Xcode app
 - Smart cache-clearing logic that only removes Help Book cache when files change